Navikansh/AtlasDB/README.md

 numbers.

-Every module in this repo does exactly one thing, and every file is small enough to explain in a couple of sentences — that's deliberate.
+Every module in this repo does exactly one thing, and every file is small enough to explain in a couple of sentences.

 ## Table of contents